sampsyo/cs6120/content/blog/2025-05-13-brilooped/index.md

 ### Merge nodes

-Identifying merge nodes is a key part of the Briloop algorithm, they are defined as nodes that have at least 2 in edges from nodes with a smaller reverse post order.
+Identifying merge nodes is a key part of the Briloop algorithm.
+They are defined as nodes that have at least 2 in edges from nodes with a smaller reverse post order.
 This means that in the original control flow, there are two basic blocks that jump into it and that thse nodes do not form a loop.
-Detecting them is important since we need to rely on block statements and break instructions in order to reach them (see Theorem three in Peterson, Kasami, and Tokura for more info).
+Detecting them is important since we need to rely on block statements and break instructions in order to reach them ([see Theorem three in Peterson, Kasami, and Tokura](https://dl.acm.org/doi/10.1145/355609.362337)).

 To see why this is needed, consider the following example (based on Ramsey):
 ![Merge Nodes](merge-nodes.png)